Bengt Mannervik: Education

 After secondary education under his birth name, Bengt Eriksson, at Norra Real in Stockholm, Bengt Mannervik studied at Stockholm University where he obtained his Licentiate of Philosophy in chemistry with a thesis on biochemistry in 1967.
 He obtained a Ph.D. there in 1969, and became a Docent (associate professor) at Stockholm University in 1970.

 Career

 Bengt Mannervik was Senior Lecturer in the Department of Biochemistry at Stockholm University from 1970 to 1987, and was Acting Chairman for numerous periods between 1971 and 1988.
 In 1988 he moved to Uppsala University as holder of the Karin and Herbert Jacobsson endowed chair in biochemistry.
 He was Chairman of the Biochemistry Department from 1998 to 2000.
 From 2010 to 2012 he was a Senior Professor at Uppsala University, and was a member of the university senate from 2005 to 2008.

 In 2010 he became Professor at Stockholm University.
-In addition he was an adjunct professor at the Scripps Research Institute in La Jolla, California, between 2013 and 2025.
+In addition he is an adjunct professor at the Scripps Research Institute in La Jolla, California, from 2013 to 2029.